coding-benjito/dynamod/MODEL_REFERENCE.md

 ##parameters
 <a name="parameters"></a>
-The parameter section defines numeric parameters, which are just numbers with a name.
-The number given in the model is the default, but the parameter value can be modified "from outside" when the model is calculated or calibrated.
+The parameter section defines numeric parameters, which are just numbers or list of numbers with a name.
+The value given in the model is the default, but the parameter value can be modified "from outside" when the model is calculated or calibrated.

 ##formulas
 <a name="formulas"></a>